juergenschubert/DELLEMC-DPS-ansible/README.md

  Starting a DDVE config in aws with object storage

 ❯ ansible-playbook ddve-post-object-aws-playbook.yml
 What it does was:
 Login to the DDVE.
 Change the default password to Password123!
-add a new DD license
+add a new DD license.
+Change/create new Passphrase to "Password123!"
+Enable object storage with the dev you have added.
+create the DD filesystem
+enable the DD filesystem